atomixnmc/minidi-dict-ng1/docs/unstable/download.md

 --------------------

-MDwiki ships with two different files:
+Minidi ships with two different files:

   * `mdwiki.html`, 320kB minified (100kB gz compressed).
 Contains all required scripts and styles inlined, works offline
   * `mdwiki-slim.html`, 80kB minified (32kB gz compressed).
 Contains only minimal set off styles and scripts, other resources are loaded from a CDN during runtime (jQuery, Bootstrap, Themes, etc.).
 Does __not__ work offline.